alexispdDev/student-performance-prediction/README.md

 The application was developed following machine learnign techniques that includes data preprocessing, exploratory data analysis (EDA), feature selection, model training, and performance evaluation using multiple ML algorithms.

-For further information about the project, see: [Documentation](project-documentation.md)
+For further information about the project, see [Documentation](project-documentation.md)

 ### How the app works
 ![alt text](images-Readme/app-diagram.png)